dmh1g19/Real-system-simulation/README.md

 Lets run the naive and efficient engine with 1000 accesses, 10 keys, and 1 thread.

-By swapping to a hasmap we have incrased the time efficiency substantially.
+By swapping to a hasmap we have increased the time efficiency substantially.
 Our system is currently not thread safe.

 <img src="/img/1.3-efficient.png" width="600">